 Cryptographic enforcement.
 Permissions are enforced through cryptographic signatures, not through access-control lists or configuration files that can be edited by a compromised system.

 Short-lived, scoped credentials.
-Agents receive credentials that are both time-limited and scope-limited.
-Credential lifetimes are short enough that compromise of a single credential has bounded impact.
+Agents receive credentials that are both time-limited / rotated and scope-limited.
+Credential lifetimes reduce the impact of compromise of a single credential.

 Tamper-evident audit.
 Every credential issuance and agent action is logged in a tamper-evident audit trail that the system owner can verify after the fact.